 As a small, independent Federal agency, the Udall Foundation must find cost-effective means to comply with a wide variety of laws and statutes.
-The Udall Foundation utilizes interagency agreements with the General Services Administration (GSA) for payroll, accounting, human resources, and other enterprise support services.
-The agency has also established a memorandum of agreement with the Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) to implement CISA's Continuous Diagnostics and Mitigation (CDM) program; use of the CDM program strengthens the agency's security posture in accordance with the five National Cybersecurity Strategy pillars, aids in the management of long-term information technology expenses, and positions the agency to strengthen its mission resilience while maintaining a distributed workforce.
+The Udall Foundation utilizes interagency agreements with GSA for payroll, accounting, human resources, and other enterprise support services.
+The agency also utilizes the Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) Continuous Diagnostics and Mitigation (CDM) program to strengthen the agency's security posture, in accordance with the five National Cybersecurity Strategy pillars and in support of initiatives such as CISA's Zero Trust Maturity Model.
 Consequently, the agency may be periodically impacted by service delays internal to GSA and CISA.

 Overall, the Udall Foundation must continue to cultivate existing and develop new Federal and non-Federal partnerships to diversify its funding sources, including by utilizing its Congressionally mandated authority to solicit and administer grants, gifts, and donations.
-The Udall Foundation expects to accrue a total of \$0.005 million in such grants, gifts, and donations collections in FY 2024 to the Trust Fund and EDRF.
+The Udall Foundation expects to accrue a total of \$0.021 million in such grants, gifts, and donations collections in FY 2025 to the EDRF and Trust Fund.
 The Udall Foundation will continue to increase awareness of its programs through outreach to research and educational institutions as well as to private foundations and other potential funding partners.